Stiffcliff/AC31007-AC51003-Agile-Software-Engineering---Group-1/Sprint 2/README.md

 Issues/Blockers:
 - An issue we have faced is some of the events don't have a particular location, so further digging is required.
 - Another issue we have faced is that we cannot test our changes live, since we are using separate branches now and the web app only pulls changes from the main branch.

 ---

+## Day [1] - Scrum Meeting summary
+The Scrum Master for this meeting was Jason Beesla

+### Members Present:
+Jason Beesla, Leia Ainscough, Ivan Amigo, Andrej Kocak and Bernard Aihevba

+### Members Not Present:

+### Apologies:
+Cameron Sutcliff - University football match

+### Summary of Conversation:
+Things we did:
+- Leia set up a base map page, which has the colour scheme of the Sustainable Dundee page and has added a marker to it
+- Jason created the contact us page with the email feature
+- Ivan made changes to the styling of the pages using bootstrap, and changes some of the colours on the stylesheet
+- Andrej and Cameron completed the back end functionality with the adding data to any table

+Things we need to do over next 24 hours:
+- Andrej is working on removing data from the table, and adding finishing touches to removing adding
+- Cameron is looking at adding tables which contain the locations
+- Ivan is going to test the bootstrap and carry on developing it
+- Leia and Bernard is going to continue implenting the map functionality
+- Jason is going to test the contact us page and continue working on it

+Issues/Blockers:
+- Andrej has had issues with getting data from javascript to php

+---